-Many of us will face a diagnosis of cancer or another life threatening illness at some time in our lives or will lose someone close to us as a result of serious illness.
+Many of us will face a diagnosis of cancer or another life threatening condition at some time in our lives or will lose someone close to us as a result of serious illness.
 Whether it’s you, your partner, a family member or a friend who is affected, it can trigger painful and distressing feelings.

 Counselling provides a safe, supportive environment where you can talk about difficult feelings.
 Sometimes it can be helpful to be able to talk openly without worrying that you might be judged, or feeling concerned that you might upset other people.
-Research shows that counselling can help people affected by cancer and other life threatening illnesses to cope with some of the challenges that it brings.
+Research shows that counselling can help people affected by cancer and other life threatening conditions to cope with some of the challenges that it brings.

 To find out more about our counselling service, the venues we use or to book an appointment please contact us.
-You are welcome to call us on 01373 455255 (office hours or leave a message and we will call you back) or you can use our contact form if you prefer.
+You are welcome to call us on 01373 455 255 (office hours or leave a message and we will call you back) or you can use our contact form if you prefer.

 If you have come across our website but don't live near to our venues in Bath and North East Somerset, Somerset and Wiltshire our links page might be a useful source of information to help you find the support you need.